Newpoki/poc-demo-ut/README.md

 As opposed to integration tests, the E2E tests shouldn't, IMHO, focus on little component them self, but on the whole screen itself.
 I think that the E2E test should reflect the user stories.
 A bit like cucumber for backend tests

-See `cypress/integration/App_spec.ts` for what is possible to do.
+See files below to check what is possible to do:

+- `cypress/integration/App_spec.ts`
+- `cypress/integration/SimpleView_spec.ts`
+- `cypress/integration/AdvancedView_spec.ts`

 ### Installation